 The town of Sansepolcro is situated on the eastern edge of Tuscany in the Upper Tiber Valley.
 It is north of Perugia in Umbria and east of Arezzo in Tuscany.
 Sansepolcro is famous as the birth place of the Renaissance painter Piero della Francesca.

-As well as the painter Piero della Francesca, born here between 1410 and 1420, Sansepolcro is known as the city of the Palio of the Crossbow and of flag waving.
+As well as the painter Piero della Francesca, born here between 1410 and 1420, Sansepolcro is know as the city of the Palio of the Crossbow and of flag waving.
 Le Balestre, the Crossbow competition, is held with the neighbouring town of Gubbio on the second Sunday of September each year.
 This festival and the preceding week is the high point of the year and full of medieval pageantry.

 CASA MILA is within easy walking distance of:

-MUSEUM which houses several of Piero della Francesca's works - a 15th century painter from Sansepolcro who's work has found world recognition during the last century.
+Museum which houses several of Piero della Francesca's works - a 15th century painter from Sansepolcro who's work has found world recognition during the last century.
 His works are hung in the National Gallery in London, and other major galleries worldwide.